astropy/reproject/docs/howto/mosaicking.rst

 target WCS/shape will reproject all the images then combine them into a mosaic.
 We describe these in the sections below.
-If you have never made a mosaic with *reproject* before, you may want to start off with the :doc:`../tutorials/first_mosaicking` tutorial, which walks through a simple example from start to finish.
+If you have never made a mosaic with *reproject* before, you may want to start off with the :doc:`../tutorials/first_mosaicking` tutorial, which walks through an example from start to finish.

 For the examples on this page we will use the `PyVO